Richardinho/react-hero-app-with-routing/README.md

   ];

 ```
-React's dynamic routes seem much more elegant to me.
+I find React's dynamic routes to be more elegant.
 It seems right to me that components should be able to decide for themselves what to do in response to the current location of the page.
 On the other hand, the Angular router has access to information on all the routes within the app.
 This potentially makes it more powerful than the React router.
-There are some deficiencies in React's router - such as with resolvers - and these perhaps are one of the consequences of this.

 #### Secondary Routes and Named Outlets
 In Angular, the outlet is a DOM element into which is rendered the component configured for the current primary route.